NepharaLabs/Necrora_App/README.md

 ### Deploy to Vercel

-The easiest way to deploy NecronaLabs is using [Vercel](https://vercel.com):
+The easiest way to deploy NecroraLabs is using [Vercel](https://vercel.com):

 1. Push your code to GitHub
 2. Import your repository in Vercel